meomeo1220/cao/site/content/_index.md

 subtitle: 'We deliver cutting-edge, responsive, modern website and apps.'
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Why CAO?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    CAO (ChromeAxis.Online) is a Website and App Design/Development, and SEO Provider.
+As a Digital Agency, We are known for giving clients a 100% satisfaction on our Services and Products.
 intro:
   heading: What we offer
   text: >-